Records about the College estates

 Enquiries about specific properties

+The Archivist ([email protected]) is able to help with historical enquiries but if you have a question about current land or building matters please contact the College Bursar ([email protected]) Please note due to unforeseen circumstances the archives will not be able to answer enquiries until April 2023.
 If you do have an enquiry for the archives it is usually most helpful if you can provide as much background information as possible about the estate or building you are researching.
 Please also include details of your connection to this property and the purpose of your reseach as this can help the Archivist to pinpoint the most helpful sources of information in the archive.

 As the College’s estate records date from the 1200s to the present day, place names and even property/farm names usually change several times within the records and it is often not a quick task to trace the history of one house or piece of land.
 Please also consider that buildings (especially on farms) often became dilapidated and were often knocked down and rebuilt entirely.
 It is not always the case that the records will detail specific information about building work or dates of buildings.
 Many of the estates records deal with administrative and accounting issues, primarily dealt with by the Bursar and Land Agent of the College.
 If you are looking for information about tenants we can usually provide you with a name and date of habitation on a particular farm or in a particular property.
 Please do contact the Archivist for more information.